- Image Galleries

 The third week of September 2014 turned out to be an excellent time for me to explore the fall scenery around Ridgway, Colorado.
 Generally, those seeking autumn color will find plenty of it, if they arrive in Colorado anywhere in between the last week of September and the first week of October.

 Within a half hour of leaving Ridgway, I crossed over Dallas Divide and into San Miguel County.
-But only a mile from the county line, I was stopped in my tracks, so to speak, by something I hadn’t seen before: A small aspen grove on a hillside, with its leaves glowing in a perfect tangerine hue as they fluttered in the breeze.
-The picture at right can be viewed in full-window mode if you click on to it, but even the large view can only give you an idea of the orange light that was bombarding my eyeballs.
+Only a mile from the county line, I was stopped in my tracks, so to speak, by something I hadn’t seen before: A small aspen grove on a hillside, with its leaves glowing in a perfect tangerine hue as they fluttered in the breeze.
+The picture below can be viewed in full-window mode if you click on to it, but even the larger view can only give you an idea of the orange light that was bombarding my eyeballs.

-To my amazement, I also spotted a slightly smaller grove of aspens off in the distance, almost out of sight, in the direction of West Baldy.
-The amazing thing was that grove’s leaf color: Not gold or even orange, but red.
-Normally, one sees only portions of aspen foliage in orange and red.
+This hillside happens to be the southeast corner of the Howard Flats, a small wooded area on the north side of Hwy.
+62. To my amazement, I spotted another colorful aspen grove in the distance, almost out of sight.
+What was amazing was that grove’s leaf color: Not gold or even orange, but red.
+Normally, one sees only isolated clumps of aspen foliage in orange and red.
 That day was the first time I had seen aspen groves of one solid color (except for the usual green or yellow).
-There was no trail to where the red aspen grove was located, though, and I didn’t feel like bushwhacking for an hour, with no idea of the conditions I’d be dealing with after the hike.
-Eventually—when my craving for the color red becomes strong enough—I will spend an autumn in the maple forests of the eastern USA.

 It was midafternoon when I found the orange-colored grove, and a band of clouds began forming over Dallas Divide and the nearby mountains.
 As luck would have it, the leading edge of the band ducked beneath the sun just after I grabbed my camera gear and locked my car.
 It was one of those persnickety clouds, not big enough to make things overcast... just big enough to block the sunlight.
 My eyes bored into the cloud, encouraging to make it move north or south, but to no avail.
 It seemed to only move in line with the sun.